OCA/pylint-odoo/README.md

 category-allowed | Category "%s" not allowed in manifest file. | C8114 consider-merging-classes-inherited | Consider merging classes inherited to "%s" from %s. | R8180 context-overridden | Context overridden using dict.
-Better using kwargs `with_context(**%s)` or `with_context(key=value)` | W8121 deprecated-odoo-model-method | %s has been deprecated by Odoo.
+Better using kwargs `with_context(**%s)` or `with_context(key=value)` | W8121 deprecated-name-get | 'name_get' is deprecated.
+Use '_compute_display_name' instead.
+More info at https://github.com/odoo/odoo/pull/122085. | E8146
+deprecated-odoo-model-method | %s has been deprecated by Odoo.
 Please look for alternatives. | W8160 development-status-allowed | Manifest key development_status "%s" not allowed.
 Use one of: %s. | C8111 except-pass | pass into block except.
 If you really need to use the pass consider logging that exception | W8138